arjun-mittu/Rural-healthcare-system/README.md

 12) In third Terminal type "cd trackserver" and then "npm run dev"

-13) Now a development server in your default browser will pop up, change it to Tunnel instead of LAN and scan the QR code, and app should be working fine
+13) Now a development server in your default browser will pop up, change it to Tunnel instead of LAN and scan the QR code, and app should be work fine